 The site contains regulated environmental features.
 According to the TCP1, impacts to the PMA/stream buffer and the 100-year floodplain are proposed for SWM.
-A statement of justification has been received for the proposed impacts to the PMA, inclusive of the stream buffer and floodplain.
+An SOJ has been received for the proposed impacts to the PMA, inclusive of the stream buffer and floodplain.